janek206/ETL_sps-SQL-example-/README.md

 # ETL_sps_(SQL-example)
-Stored procedures I created to help with an ETL process.
+Stored procedures I created for an ETL process.
+I am very comfortable with SQL and SQL Server.